hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 - **Stability is a perennial foundation, impact-prioritized**: they scoped stability wins as a key target and, after validating the paved path, [migrated their highest-priority services first](https://www.figma.com/blog/migrating-onto-kubernetes/#our-migration)
 - **Defer efficiency**: while their post-implementation report highlights cost savings, they also note: *we didn't want to tackle too much complex cost efficiency work as part of this migration*.
 This follows our earlier observation that efficiency gains are a deferrable, non-renewable resource — as a top-line focused company, they deferred efficiency gains to prioritize agility and stability in the shorter term.

-## :seven: A unified mission: empowering all users
+## :six: A unified mission: empowering all users

 Finally, we can take a look back at the pillars we proposed for our evolved mission